HiPAL: A Deep Framework for Physician Burnout Prediction Using Activity Logs in Electronic Health Records: Design Choice of Sequence Model

 Temporal convolutional networks (TCN) is a family of efficient 1-D convolutional sequence models where convolutions are computed across time \cite{bai2018empirical,lea2017temporal}.
 Different from the RNN family of sequence models, in TCN computations are performed layer-wise where every time-step is updated concurrently instead of recurrently \cite{lea2017temporal}.
 TCN differs from dypical 1-D CNN mainly by using a different convolution mechanism, dilated causal convolution.
 Formally, for a 1-D sequence input $\mathbf{X}=[\textbf{x}_1, ..., \textbf{x}_T]\in\mathbb{R}^{d\times T}$ and a convolution filter $\mathbf{f}\in\mathbb{R}^{k\times d}$, the dilated causal convolution operation $F$ on element $t$ of the sequence is defined as

 where $d$ is the dilation factor, $k$ is the filter size, and $t - d\cdot i$ accounts the past.
-Dilated convolution, i.e., using a larger dilation factor $d$, enables an output at the top level to represent a wider range of inputs, effectively expanding the receptive field \cite{yu2015multi} of convolution.
+Dilated convolution, i.e., using a larger dilation factor $d$, enables an output at the top level to represent a wider range of inputs, effectively expanding the receptive field of convolution.
 Causal convolution, i.e., at each step the convolution is only operated with previous steps, ensures that no future information is leaked to the past \cite{bai2018empirical}.
 This feature enables TCN to have similar directional structure as RNN models.
 Then the output sequence $\textbf{X}'\in\mathbb{R}^{k\times T}$ of the dilation convolution layer can be written as

 Usually Layer Normalization or Batch Normalization regularization is applied after the convolutional layer for better performance \cite{lea2017temporal,bai2018empirical}.
 A TCN model is usually built with multiple causal convolutional layers with a wide receptive field that accounts for long sequence input.
-There are two major variants of TCN, with their architecture shown in Figure \ref{fig:tcn}. \begin{itemize} \item \textbf{\simtcn} \cite{lea2017temporal}:An early practice as in \cite{lea2017temporal} that connects multiple causal convolutional layers together using downsampling layers (e.g., Average Pooling) between each two convolutional layers as many CNN models do.
+There are two major variants of TCN, with their architecture shown in Figure \ref{fig:tcn}.

+\begin{itemize} \item \textbf{\simtcn} \cite{lea2017temporal}:An early practice as in \cite{lea2017temporal} that connects multiple causal convolutional layers together using downsampling layers (e.g., Average Pooling) between each two convolutional layers as many CNN models do.
 With the help of the downsampling layers, a long sequence input can be progressively summarized into a lower-dimensional dense representation.

 \item \textbf{\restcn} \cite{bai2018empirical}: A more popular and empirically effective TCN approach that applies residual connections (i.e., shortcuts) among dilated causal convolutional layers to further obtain deeper TCN.
 Instead of using downsampling layers, in \restcn the dilation $d$ is increased exponentially (e.g., using \{1, 2, 4, ...\} as the dilation factors) to realize exponentially large receptive field. \end{itemize}